 Post Covid-19, and after 2 years of mostly staycations, more of us than ever are hoping to holiday abroad this summer.

-Please contact our experienced Family Lawyers to discuss your specific case under our Blueprint package- a fixed fee service for a one-off piece of advice.
+If you are contemplating divorce or are in the throws of divorce proceedings and need assistance and advice, please contact our experienced Family Lawyers to discuss your specific case under our Blueprint package- a fixed fee service for a one-off piece of advice.
 The package allows us to have an in-depth discussion with your matter.
 We provide detailed advice about the next steps, what options are available to you and the likely outcome and costs.
 We then provide a clear and concise summary of the advice in writing following the meeting; something that you can refer back to.

 For further information contact the Family Law team.

 This article is for general information purposes only and does not constitute legal or professional advice.